PRESIDENT: Tim R. Hickman AIA, LEED® AP | Principal | substance, ARCHITECTURE INTERIORS DESIGN

 In 2017, Westergaard was elected to the Des Moines City Council.
 She has a long history of being active in neighborhood, community, and civic organizations.
-Now chair of the Douglas Acres Neighborhood Association, she has been active in this group since it began more than 19 years ago.
-Westergaard was a founding member of Northeast Neighbors, as well as Northeast Neighbors and Friends, a larger neighborhood organization that encourages residents to come together and work for the betterment of all neighborhoods in Ward 2.
+She was active in and president of Douglas Acres Neighborhood Association for more than 19 years, and was a founding member of Northeast Neighbors, as well as Northeast Neighbors and Friends, a larger neighborhood organization that encourages residents to come together and work for the betterment of all neighborhoods in Ward 2.

 Lois Fingerman | Art Collector | Independent Civic & Social Organization Professional

 A Boston native who moved to Des Moines in 1967, Lois Fingerman worked for a number of years as Counseling Manager of Planned Parenthood of Greater Iowa, Program Supervisor of The Family Violence Center, and Director of Mentor Iowa.
 As a community activist and volunteer she as served of numerous boards and commissions, including 16 years as a member of the Child Death Review Team of Iowa.
 Among numerous honors, she was recognized as a Women of Achievement in 2001.
 Currently, Fingerman is volunteering as a docent at the Des Moines Art Center, as well as a board member of the Art Center and acting chair of the museum’s Acquisition Committee.

 David Hurd served on the Board of Directors of the Greater Des Moines Public Art Foundation from 2006 through 2014.
 In January 2015, a Commendation of Distinguish Service conferred to him Emeritus Status on the Board of Directors, a position which he held until his death on 6 February 2016.